-An overwhelming 90 percent of people will complain that their head feels heavy at some point in their lives, and while heaviness in the head can be mild, it can be reason for concern if it happens on a regular basis.
+An overwhelming 90 percent of people will complain that their head feels heavy at some point in their lives, and while heaviness in the head can be mild, it can be a cause for concern if it happens on a regular basis.

 A feeling of head pressure can be linked to anxiety.
 When head pressure is intense and lasts a long time, seeing a doctor is recommended.

 Anxiety is common in our society and it can get the best of us.
-Anxiety and tension headaches can often bring someone to complain that their head feels heavy and tired.
+Anxiety and tension headaches can often cause someone to complain that their head feels heavy and tired.
 In a lot of cases, anxiety leads to tension headaches.
 Sometimes, the headaches can begin with head pressure.
-Many describe it as, “head feels heavy and pressure is strong”.
+Many describe it as, “head feels heavy and pressure is strong.”

 There are situations where this type of head pressure is not linked to anxiety, but rather a common cold, a sinus condition, heavy drinking, or a migraine headache.